-Balancing life with Yoga and doing what you love is the way for Amina Agerman
+Balancing life with Amina Agerman

 Say hello to Amina Agerman, a Swedish yoga teacher currently living her dream on the beautiful Island of Malta.
 We talk about moving and settling into a new country and lifestyle, and making Yoga a part of your everyday life.

 I am a curious and open-minded person who has inherited the restlessness that often comes with growing up mixed.
 Originally from Stockholm, I have lived a bit all over with the common factor being closeness to water.
 A little over a year ago I started my own business and I teach yoga to spread consciousness and joy.